-- however the significance was not reported (-19 mg/dL vs. -9 mg/dL and -3.9 kg vs. 2 kg; P values not reported).25 - The safety and efficacy of empagliflozin added to linagliptin was evaluated in a 52 week double-blind, active-control, randomized trial.
-Change from baseline in HbA1c at week 24 was significantly improved in the combination groups compared with the individual component groups (P<0.001).32 When started as initial therapy, empagliflozin/linagliptin reduced HbA1c from baseline significantly greater when compared with individual linagliptin and empagliflozin 10 mg.
-Empagliflozin 25 mg/linagliptin 5 mg, however, did not show a statistically significant difference compared with empagliflozin alone (P=0.179).33 - Similar results were observed when comparing sodium glucose co-transport 2 agents in combination for the treatment of diabetes mellitus.
-17-31
+- The safety and efficacy of empagliflozin added to linagliptin was evaluated in a 52 week double-blind, active-control, randomized trial.
+Change from baseline in HbA1c at week 24 was significantly improved in the combination groups compared with the individual component groups (P<0.001).33 When started as initial therapy, empagliflozin/linagliptin reduced HbA{1c} from baseline significantly greater when compared with individual linagliptin and empagliflozin 10 mg.
+Empagliflozin 25 mg/linagliptin 5 mg, however, did not show a statistically significant difference compared with empagliflozin alone - Similar results were observed when comparing sodium glucose co-transport 2 agents in combination for the treatment of diabetes mellitus.
+18-32